dellaert/22F-3630/syllabus.md

 ### Learning Accommodations
 If needed, we will make classroom accommodations for students with documented disabilities.
 These accommodations must be arranged in advance and in accordance with the ADAPTS office (www.adapts.gatech.edu).

-### Important Links:
-* [Piazza!](https://piazza.com/class/kxtmafdutrp43f) This should be your first stop for questions and announcements.
-* [Gradescope](https://www.gradescope.com/courses/349667) is where you will submit assignments.
-It is also available from the Canvas menu.
-* [Canvas](https://canvas.gatech.edu/) will be used for occasional announcements and disseminating the lecture videos.

 ### Contact Info and Office Hours:
 Use Piazza to ask questions and seek clarifications.
 If you have a very specific question (related to your grade etc.) or a question that involves your personal information, you can make a private post on Piazza.